apacheignite/documentation/web-console/configure.md

   "title": "Clusters"
 }
 [/block]
 Using the Ignite Web Console, you can set various general and advanced level configurations for your Ignite cluster.
-The Web Console creates these configurations in Spring XML and Java, which can be downloaded and copied into your project for your convenience.
+The Web Console will create the configurations in Spring XML and Java, which can be downloaded and copied into your project for your convenience.
 [block:image]
 {
   "images": [